TALK TO AN EXPERT +977-9764792172

 Meal Experiences for Annapurna Circuit Trek Explorers:

-On the trek, you’ll enjoy variety of meals – from traditional Nepali dishes to international choices like pasta, Indian curries, and Tibetan dumplings.
+On the Annapurna Circuit trek, you’ll enjoy variety of meals – from traditional Nepali dishes to international choices like pasta, Indian curries, and Tibetan dumplings.
 Most tea house offers different options, so whether you prefer Dal Bhat or a plate of noodles, there is always something to enjoy.

 Meal plan during the trek: